 The video also shows you the joining technique that I have used with this shell.
-It is under 6 minutes long, so a good length for at the start of the lesson.
-Drawing with wire is a great way to get your students to develope their work and ideal if you are following a course that wants students to experiment with a wide variety of different media.
+It is under 6 minutes long, so a good length for the start of the lesson.
+Drawing with wire is a great way to get your students to develop their work and ideal if you are following a course that wants students to experiment with a wide variety of different media.

 I have a great Pinterest board on Wire Artists for you to follow.

-Below are other shell inspired projects and resources which would work well also side drawing a shell with wire.
+Below are other shell-inspired projects and resources which would work well also side drawing a shell with wire.

 The Arty Teacher is the home of quality art resources that are downloaded by art teachers all over the globe.
-Why not register to access free resources and be informed of more interest blog posts?
+Why not register to access free resources and be informed of more interesting blog posts?
 Click the image below.

 Register and you can download 3 of the Free Resources Every Month!